Venice high tides

 The problem of high tides in Venice is not only an environmental concern but also an economic one, in 2019, the second most disastrous High Water since 1966 damaged all ground-floor buildings in Venice.
 The Mose was activated for the first time just in 2020.

 Addressing this issue requires long-term planning, sustainable infrastructure development, and international collaboration.
 It highlights the urgent need for global action on climate change mitigation strategies to protect vulnerable coastal areas like Venice from future environmental threats.
+These measures, however, are the opposite of the possible plans to dig canals in the lagoon to bring cruise ship traffic back into the lagoon.

 By implementing sustainable measures that prioritize environmental conservation and the protection of the Venetian lagoon, we have to work towards safeguarding this unique city for future generations.